storybookjs/react-native/README.md

     tabOpen: Number (0)
         -- which tab should be open. -1 Navigator, 0 Preview, 1 Addons
     initialSelection: Object (null)
         -- initialize storybook with a specific story.
-In case a valid object is passed, it will take precedence over `shouldPersistSelection. ex: `{ kind: 'Knobs', story: 'with knobs' }`
+In case a valid object is passed, it will take precedence over `shouldPersistSelection. ex: `{ kind: 'Knobs', name: 'with knobs' }`
     shouldPersistSelection: Boolean (true)
         -- initialize storybook with the last selected story.
     shouldDisableKeyboardAvoidingView: Boolean (false)